Privacy

 We process personal data in connection with employment that is under the basis that it is necessary for the exercise the various statutory functions conferred on us.

-Where we process special category personal data or criminal conviction data in connection with employment, we do so on one or more of the following bases:
+Where we process special category personal data or criminal offence data in connection with employment, we do so on one or more of the following bases:

 Some special category personal data is processed by us in the context of employment, for the purpose of monitoring equality of opportunity or treatment.
 It is optional to provide this information and is collected and processed only with the consent of the employee.